 MS Decisions aims to help you explore topics that you might want to think through when making your decision.
 As you go through the Guide, you might want to think about:

 - What do you want to achieve by taking treatment?

 - How do you usually make decisions?
 On your own or do you often rely on advice from others?

 - Are you a risk taker or more cautious?

 - Do you like to get background information and weigh up the pros and cons or do you prefer to go forward based on gut instinct.

 You might like to think about your choice and your options alone.
 Alternatively you may like to consult others and consider taking their views into account.
-You might discuss your options with family, friends, your MS team, or you might want to talk through your thoughts with someone you don’t know, but in confidence, such as the MS Trust Information Team.
+You might discuss your options with family, friends, your MS team, or you might want to talk through your thoughts with someone you don’t know, but in confidence, such as with the MS Trust helpline.

 Your personal circumstances and commitments

 Starting any kind of medication is a commitment.
 At the very least you need to take it at the prescribed times.
 However for some of the DMDs there are additional commitments you might need to make.
 Some require you to go to the hospital for treatment, some have regular blood tests and others might need to be stored in a particular way.